Arthur Morris/BIRDS AS ART

 The Streak

-Today makes one hundred sixty-nine days in a row with a new educational blog post!
-This one took about 90 minutes to prepare including the time spent optimizing the image.
+Today makes one hundred ninety days in a row with a new educational blog post!
+This one took about three hours to prepare.
 With all of my upcoming free time (or not …), the plan right now is to break the current record streak of 480 … Good health and good internet connections and my continuing insanity willing.

 Booking.Com